codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 - address of restaurant clearly visible
 - text stating they will receive discounts in return for their interest

-The above will seem fairly straightforward to the restaurant owner, and in they don't actually want a lot!
+The above will seem fairly straightforward to the restaurant owner, and in the context of other software projects, they don't actually want a lot!
 Let's now document what we (as developers) might want when we see the above:

 - front-end needs to be written in a front-end technology such as React or Vue
 - it will require a service to be created in the back end, so we can subscribe users